Gbouna/Action-Recognition-for-Privacy-Preserving-Ambient-Assisted-Living/README.md

-# Temporal Decoupling Graph Depthwise Separable Convolution Network (AIiH2024)
+# Action Recognition for Privacy-Preserving Ambient Assisted Living (AIiH2024)
-This is the official repository of TD-GDSCN, our work accepted by the International Conference on AI in Healthcare (AIiH)
+This is the official repository for **Action Recognition for Privacy-Preserving Ambient Assisted Living**, our paper published at the International Conference on AI in Healthcare (AIiH2024)

 # Prerequisites
 Python >= 3.6